taylorpoe/framework-guides/AppleTV/adding-state.md

 ![rotation](rotation.png)

 In our gallery, we want to rotate our images as if they were dangling from a ceiling fan.
 In order to achieve this, we will rotate the main  `#rotator-node`  backwards on its X axis by 90 degrees ( -&pi;/2 in radians) and then use the Z axis to spin all of the `.gallery-item` images.
 Additionally, we need to rotate each `.gallery-item` forwards by 90 degrees in order for our images to be visible.

-We needed to remove the background color from `#root` because we are rotating everything backwards and into the plane of the `#root` node.
-If we kept the background color on `#root`, half of the `#rotator` would be hidden by a solid grey plane.

 _Note: Since DOM elements are flat, they become invisible when they are rotated perpendicular to the screen.
 Note how we didn't quite rotate our `#rotator-node` node above by a full 90 degrees ( only -&pi;/2.1 or 85.7 degrees) just yet so it would be visible in this example._